Geodego/data_engineering_azure/data_modeling/README.md

 ### Star Schema and Snowflake Schema
 Two of the most common types of schemas are star and snowflake.
 The type of schema used depends on the business use case.
+Star is a special case of snowflake schema.

 #### Fact and Dimension Tables